 Cabezon (Scorpaenichthys marmoratus) is another popular target for some recreational bottomfish anglers.
 Cabezon have a one-fish sub-bag limit as part of the general marine bag limit, and a 16 inch minimum size, additionally the season does not open until July 1.
-The cabezon harvest guideline has remained relatively constant over the last ten years.
-Even with the average angler catching less than one per day, the quota goes very quickly.
-In each of the last several years, the quota has been met in six weeks, at which time ODFW prohibits retention.
-Fishing is prohibited January through June as that is the time that cabezon generally spawn and nest guard.
-Prohibiting fishing during those months, is intended to protect cabezon during that time.
+The Cabezon harvest guideline has remained relatively constant over the last ten years.
+Even with the average angler catching less than one per day, the quota normally goes very quickly.
+In each of the previous several years, the quota has been met in six weeks, at which time ODFW prohibited retention.
+However, in 2021, the season remained open through the end of the year.
+This was due to a combination of less summer effort on bottomfish due to the good Coho Salmon season and a large year class of Cabezon moving out of the fishery.
+Fishing is prohibited January through June as that is the time that Cabezon generally spawn and nest guard.
+Prohibiting fishing during those months, is intended to protect Cabezon during that time.

-Contact: Lynn Mattes (lynn.mattes@state.or.us), Christian Heath (Christian.t.heath@state.or.us)
+Contact: Lynn Mattes (lynn.mattes@odfw.oregon.gov), Christian Heath (christian.t.heath@odfw.oregon.gov)